yuanpaner/fs/REPORT.md

 ## Test
-write small files within the limitation write larger files out of the limitation write a lot small files
+add small files within the limitation √
+add larger files out of the limitation add a lot small files  √

+write with offset √
-write with offset
+write with offset out of the limitation

-open a lot of files
+read file √
+read file with offset  √
+read in many different places, observe the offset

+open one file many times

 ## Problems in debugging
 fs_read()
 √ cant't read the last block at first